Career Resource Center Services for Students

 - Direct linkages to opportunities and/or employers and Pacific alumni

-As you can see, there is much to be gained from your association with the Career Resource Center.
-We welcome your visits and participation in events.
+We welcome your visits and hope you will take the opportunity to participate in our events.
 Please let us know how we can improve our aims or services to better support your career and higher education pursuits.